 7.1% growth rate (2018)

 Locally, Vietnam follows ICT (Indo China Time).
 This means Vietnam is in the GMT +7:00 time zone.
-Further, ICT is not adjusted for daylight savings therefore it remains the same throughout the year.
+Further, ICT is not adjusted for daylight savings; therefore, it remains the same throughout the year.

 Vietnamese, English.
 Besides these, Chinese, French & Khmer are popular highlander languages.

-Full time (indefinite term), Contract (fixed term) & Freelance.
+An employment type may be Full time (indefinite term), Contract (fixed term) & Freelance.

 In recent years, Vietnam has become one of the most popular IT outsourcing destinations.
 According to the Global Skills Index 2020 report, Vietnam's technology skills rank second in the region and 22nd globally.